 Lastly, every volunteer needs to know where to go if they have a question, concern, prayer request, need, or problem.
 They need a single point of contact.

-You can include this information on your volunteer job descriptions.
+You can include this information in your volunteer job descriptions.

-This org chart let us visualize who was serving, who was leading them, and where we needed help.
+The org chart lets us visualize who was serving, who was leading them, and where we needed help.
 It helped us ensure that everyone serving had a volunteer leader responsible for their care.

 - Orange cards represented family ministry.